donguree/hal-libs-header/documentation_mo/source/system/criu.rst

 Name                                     Description
 ======================================== ======================================================
 :cpp:func:`HAL_CRIU_PreCheckpointNotify` Close opened device fd.
 Resources that can not be dumped should be freed here.
 :cpp:func:`HAL_CRIU_PostDumpNotify`      Reopen device fd.
-The freed resources when dumping should be reassigned here.
+The freed resources when dumping should be reassigned here.  except from socts, TAS test by criu feature bat
 :cpp:func:`HAL_CRIU_PostRestoreNotify`   Reopen device fd.
-The freed resources when dumping should be reassigned here.
+The freed resources when dumping should be reassigned here. except from socts, TAS test by criu feature bat
 ======================================== ======================================================

 Implementation Details